okami101/vuetify-admin/packages/docs/guide/admin.md

 * Initiate VA by his constructor.

 :::tip BOILERPLATE
-All this boring stuf as well as all next pieces of code shown in this page are already prepared for you by the official [Vue CLI Plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin), go to [Getting Started](getting-started.md) in order to get in through.
+All this boring stuff as well as all next pieces of code shown in this page are already prepared for you by the official [Vue CLI Plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin), go to [getting started section](getting-started.md) for installation detail.
 :::

 ## Components & resources loading